Mdmetelus/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

     pick a new floor below that.
     Elseif no break, pick a new floor above.
     THe New floor would be approximately half of the remaining stairs for either direction.
-Repeats recursively until I find the valus of f equals.
+Repeats recursively until I find the value of what f equals.